 Neutrality is a key aspect of a sensory room.
 Not in a chic Swedish minimalistic design sense.
 But in the sense that your space can act as a blank canvas for any user to quickly transform into their own colourfully comforting sensory environment.
-A neutrally designed Multi-Sensory Room gives the flexibility for anyone to create their own personalised, immersive sensory environment whilst they’re in the space.
+A neutrally designed Multi-Sensory Room allows anyone to create their own personalised, immersive sensory environment.
 Whilst one user might like a dark space that’s great for focusing on a bubble tube’s changing colours, another might prefer a brighter space filled with natural light so that they can connect their senses to nature.

 1. Colours can be overstimulating.
 Keep it simple

-There’s a good reason why you wouldn’t paint your bedroom a lively lime green colour; it’s not the most soothing colour to help us relax before a night’s sleep.
+There’s a good reason why you wouldn’t paint your bedroom a lively lime green; it’s not the most soothing colour to help us relax before a night’s sleep.